 See the OpenFEMA API documentation, URI commands section for additional information.

 Should I get data as a data feed, download a static file, or use an API endpoint?

 The API has a very rich filtering, paging, and sorting capability.
 See OpenFEMA API Documentation for details.
-It is possible to only query recent data, specify the order the records are returned, or even return just a subset of data.
+It is possible to only query recent data, specify the order in which the records are returned, or even return just a subset of data.
 The OpenFEMA Guide to Working with Large Data Sets also contains a section on checking for data updates.